meggieb/CourseraUCIData/CodeBook.md

 80	fBodyBodyGyroJerkMagstd
 81	fBodyBodyGyroJerkMagmeanFreq

-This data was gathered from research that was performed at UCI.
-Most of the variable descriptions come from this site (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and the READ.ME and features_info.txt file in the following link (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-This Code Book will give descriptions about the transformations on the original data as the links above do a great job explaining the details of how the data was collected.

-After the data was collected
-It collects data from 30
-volunteers

-##Data Description

 ##Transformation/Work to Clean Data from Raw Form
 This data set is a pared down version of the original found in the zip file included in the first section.